Chart Color Schemes

 Infrastructure

-Stanthorpe has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Stanthorpe has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified five projects likely influencing the region.
-Notable ones are 14 Wallangarra Road Student Accommodation, The Avenues Stanthorpe, Stanthorpe Wastewater Treatment Plant Upgrade, and Stanthorpe Streetscape Project, with the following list detailing those most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified five projects that could affect this region.
+Notable ones are: 14 Wallangarra Road Student Accommodation, The Avenues Stanthorpe, Stanthorpe Wastewater Treatment Plant Upgrade, and Stanthorpe Streetscape Project.
+Below is a list of those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.